sisoe24/nukeserversocket/README.md

 NOTES:

-- You can troubleshoot the connection with the **Test Receiver** button.
+- You can troubleshoot the connection by using the **Test Receiver** button.
 - If you receive a message: "_Server did not initiate.
 Error: The bound address is already in use_", change the **port** to a random number between `49152` and `65535` and try again.
 It probably means that you have a connection listening on that port already.

 ### 1.4.2.
 Receive/Send nodes